mensbeam/Arsse/README.md

 ## Database compatibility notes

 Functionally there is no reason to prefer either SQLite or PostgreSQL over the other.
 SQLite, however, is significantly simpler to set up in most cases, requiring only read and write access to a containing directory in order to function.
-PostgreSQL may perform better than SQLite when serving hundreds of users or more, but this has not been tested.
+On the other hand PostgreSQL may perform better than SQLite when serving hundreds of users or more, but this has not been tested.

 ## Protocol compatibility notes